What is Google Looker Studio (formerly Google Data Studio)?

 Reports and Data Sources

-Reports and Data Sources are two of the key cornerstones of what makes up Google Data Studio 360.
+Reports and Data Sources are two of the key cornerstones of what makes up Google Looker Studio.
 They are what visualise and pull the data respectively.

 - Reports are where the configuration of your dashboard and the overall visualization is built/designed.